What is an MCA Loan?

 Terms

-Most MCAs are short-term funding with terms ranging from 2-24 months on average.
-Each funder has different ranges for terms.
-Some might only go up to 12 months, while others could go to 36 months, but that’s rare.
+Most MCAs are short-term, with terms ranging from 2 to 24 months on average.
+Each funder has different terms and ranges.
+Some might only last up to 12 months, while others could last up to 36 months, but that’s rare.
+If the repayment period takes longer, it can result in a lower APR, but may increase the total cost of financing.

-Sometimes, you’ll have to take out a second MCA to cover the costs.
+Sometimes, you may need to take out a second MCA to cover the costs.
 These scenarios sometimes lead to getting trapped in a debt cycle that’s difficult to escape.

-Other times, you’ll have to pay extra fees or make “catch-up” payments to get back on pace.
+At other times, you may have to pay extra fees or make “catch-up” payments to get back on track.
 In worst-case scenarios, defaulting on the MCA results in the funder filing a lawsuit against your business to get a judgment for the amount owed.
-The judgment could result in losing collateral or business assets like equipment and inventory.
+The judgment could result in the loss of collateral or business assets, such as equipment and inventory.

 Fees